Dark Nights: Death Metal: Issue #7

-A final battle clashes between the golden-clad Wonder Woman and the Darkest Knight; a battle that spans time and space.
-She is finally brought to the birth of creation where the Darkest Knight reveals that Perpetua's people (referred to as "the Hands") will simply erase the universe and without a restart, half of Diana's friends will be dead.
-Diana has two choices: keep fighting and lose or surrender to the Darkest Knight and use their combined power to kill the Hands.
-Refusing to give up, Diana strikes back at the Darkest Knight, pushing him forward through time, sending him into the dying embers of Earth's sun.
-Seeing the Hands arrive and her friends struggle like Batman resurrecting his Bat-Family and Foes against the Robin King where B-Rex and Batmager were resurrected and Lex sacrificing himself to save Superman from the evil Last Sun, Diana imagines the Universe young and alive again and shoves the Darkest Knight into an enormous red sun which was earlier described as the Death Sun and the end of all things.
-This kills the Darkest Knight.
-Awakening in a white void, she meets one of the Hands in the form of her Golden Age counterpart, telling her that her actions have allowed them to rethink their methods and that the Multiverse shall be restored with all history and all stories restored, as there is no place for walls and boundaries.
-All of this comes at the cost of Diana ascending to help the Hands from any looming threat.
-On Earth, the Hall of Justice hosts a massive party where every hero and villain who helped in the battle is celebrating.
-Barry reveals to Wally a new space station called "the Totality", a shield protecting the world from future threats consisting of the greatest minds on Earth (both heroes and villains).
-New futures are opening up, many fallen characters are returning and Darkseid is gone, the Infinite Multiverse is back (or as Lex calls it, an "Omniverse") which is an Infinite Frontier of possibilities.
-Even Prime Earth is no longer the centre of the Multiverse, as there are two sources of energy for the Multiverse (one might be on Earth, an "Elseworld").
+The golden Wonder Woman and Darkest Knight engage in a fight that spans time and space.
+She is brought to the birth of creation, where the Darkest Knight reveals that Perpetua's people (referred to as "the Hands") will erase the universe, killing half of her friends.
+She is given two choices: continue fighting and lose, or surrender to the Darkest Knight and use their combined power to kill the Hands.
+However, Wonder Woman strikes him, punching him forward through time and into the dying embers of Earth's sun.

+The Hands arrive, and Wonder Woman imagines a young Universe.
+She shoves the Darkest Knight into the Death Sun, killing him.
+She awakens in a white void and meets one of the Hands in the form of her Golden Age counterpart.
+The Hand tells Wonder Woman that her actions have allowed them to rethink their methods and that the Multiverse will be completely restored without walls or boundaries.
+In exchange, Wonder is ascended to assist the Hands to stop any looming threat.

+On Earth, the Hall of Justice holds a large celebration featuring every hero and villain who helped defeat the Darkest Knight.
+Barry reveals to Wally "the Totality", a shield protecting the world from future threats.
+Lex Luthor refers to the new Multiverse as the "Omniverse", an Infinite Frontier of possibilities.
+Prime Earth is no longer the center of the Multiverse, as it is one of two sources of energy in the Multiverse, the other being the Absolute Universe.
 In 1941, Sgt.
 Rock finishes writing his experience in Carter Hall's journal as he leads the Justice Society of America into battle.